Ahmad-Alsaleh/kootshi-axum/Notes/Models-2.md

 > CHECK (player_id IS NOT NULL AND guest_id IS NULL) OR (player_id IS NULL AND guest_id IS NOT NULL)
 > in the future, add a flag to the booking to allow random participants to join. in this case, anyone can view all participants of that booking

+### Operations

-- player views participants of a booking he made or is invited to (guests can see a live view using a unique link, later).
+- player views participants of a booking he made or is invited to (guests can see a live view using a unique link, later). `GET /bookings/{booking_id}/participants`
-- player updates info of participants for a booking he made.
+- player updates info of participants for a booking he made. `PATCH /bookings/{booking_id}/participants`
-- player deletes a participant of a booking he made.
+- player deletes a participant of a booking he made. `DELETE /bookings/{booking_id}/participants/{participant_id}`
-- player delets himself as a participant (i.e., withdraws from the booking/match or decline the invitaion).
+- player delets himself as a participant (i.e., withdraws from the booking/match or decline the invitaion). `DELETE /bookings/{booking_id}/participants/me`

-- business views the number of participants for a booking of one of their pitches.
+- business views the number of participants for a booking of one of their pitches. `GET /bookings/{booking_id}/participants`

-- admin creates participants.
+- admin creates participants. `POST /bookings/{booking_id}/participants`
-- admin views participants.
+- admin views participants. `GET /bookings/{booking_id}/participants`
-- admin updates info of participants for a specific booking.
+- admin updates info of participants for a specific booking. `PATCH /bookings/{booking_id}/participants`
-- admin deletes participants from a specific booking.
+- admin deletes participants from a specific booking. `DELETE /bookings/{booking_id}/participants`

 ## GuestProfile